Skip to content

 • The Foundation does not fund purely empirical or conceptual biomedical and/or behavioral research projects without a substantive, active emphasis on addressing complex societal problems.
 For example, an interdisciplinary team working on a purely empirical behavioral neuroscience study would not constitute a competitive application.

-• The Foundation does not provide funding for one-off events or conference programming, unless otherwise specified.
+• The Foundation generally does not provide funding for one-off events or conference programming, unless otherwise specified.

-• The Foundation does not fund requests to support ongoing programs or general operating support; instead, we are interested in applications proposing discrete projects that are well-aligned with our mission and our programmatic priorities.
+• The Foundation generally does not fund requests to support ongoing programs or general operating support, unless otherwise specified; instead, we are interested in applications proposing discrete interdisciplinary projects that are well-aligned with our mission and our programmatic priorities.

-Specific to the Dana Education program, we are not interested in funding:
+Specific to the Dana Education program, we will not consider proposals for:

-• Passive learning approaches, such as documentary films, videos, or podcasts, without a sustained educational component that provides opportunities for continued learning and engagement.
+• Passive learning approaches, such as documentary films, videos, podcasts, performances, or websites without a sustained educational component that provides opportunities for continued learning and engagement.

-Specific to the Dana NextGen program, we are not interested in funding:
+Specific to the Dana NextGen program, we will not consider proposals for:

 • Neuroscience research without a non-science component.